 Backcountry Trails Program in partnership with Americorps

-The BCTP assembles six crews from widely diverse backgrounds.
-The crews leave behind the conveniences of modern life and venture into the mountains to spend five months doing some of the most challenging and ultimately rewarding work of their lives.
+Each season, the BCTP assembles six crews from widely diverse backgrounds who venture into the mountains to perform some of the most challenging and rewarding work of their lives.
 BCTP Corpsmembers learn the historic skills of trail maintenance and construction, and the process of building healthy, inclusive communities.

 Highly regarded in the National Park Service, U.S. Forest Service, and trails community, the BCTP offers a path for those interested in pursuing a career in related fields.
-As a direct result of the skills acquired from their experience in the BCTP, an estimated 70-percent of BCTP alumni have gone on to work in trails and other conservation related fields for at least one season.
+Corpsmembers have continued into jobs including trails, outdoor education, fire, resource management, leadership, and more.

 Hands-on trail work, living and working in remote wilderness locations, five months completely off the grid, and the potential to earn an AmeriCorps scholarship make the Backcountry Trails Program incredibly unique.
 Corpsmembers call the BCTP experience unforgettable and transformative.